 Nathan Deal Scholarship

-Awards will be renewed annually for Nathan Deal Scholars who maintain satisfactory academic progress, actively participate in MUSM rural health research and leadership development activities, and display continued commitment to rural Georgia.
+Nathan Deal Scholarships will be renewed annually for those who maintain satisfactory academic progress, actively participate in Mercer’s rural health research and leadership development activities, and display continued commitment to rural Georgia.

-Nathan Deal Scholars will be selected by the Physicians for Rural Georgia Program Committee based on the applicant’s strong ties to rural Georgia, character, leadership qualities, community involvement, and characteristics that indicate a high likelihood of continuing to serve in rural Georgia once the scholarship’s medical service commitment has been fulfilled.
+Nathan Deal Scholars are selected based on a variety of criteria including strong ties to rural Georgia, exceptional character, leadership qualities, community involvement, and other factors that indicate the applicant will likely continue to serve in rural Georgia once the scholarship’s medical service commitment has been fulfilled.